CyberSecurityDept/digifor/docs/api_contract_cases_management.md

 **Affected Endpoints:**
 - `GET /api/v1/suspects/` - All suspects accessible to all roles
 - `GET /api/v1/suspects/get-suspect-summary` - All statistics accessible to all roles
+- `GET /api/v1/suspects/get-suspect-detail/{suspect_id}` - All suspect details accessible to all roles
 - `POST /api/v1/suspects/create-suspect` - Suspects can be created for all cases by all roles
-- `GET /api/v1/suspects/get-suspect-by-id/{suspect_id}` - All suspect details accessible to all roles
 - `PUT /api/v1/suspects/update-suspect/{suspect_id}` - All suspects can be updated by all roles
+- `POST /api/v1/suspects/save-suspect-notes` - All roles can save notes for all suspects
-- `DELETE /api/v1/suspects/delete-suspect/{suspect_id}` - All suspects can be deleted by all roles
+- `PUT /api/v1/suspects/edit-suspect-notes` - All roles can edit notes for all suspects

 #### Person Management (Legacy)